TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 ```

 ## Service Login
-* All products provided by TOAST SDK (Push, IAP, Log & Crash, etc.) use the same user ID.
+* All products provided by NHN Cloud SDK (Push, IAP, Log & Crash, etc.) use the same user ID.
     * You can set the user id with [ToastSdk.setUserId](./getting-started-android/#userid).
 * It is recommended to implement the user ID setting and token registration functions in the service login step.
 * If you set or change the user ID after registering the token, the token information is updated.